 I would suggest being conservative with the timing of your first Q4 snowball (#1 or #2 from above), and then if things go well, take what you have learned and apply it to next year’s Q4 snowball.
 Over time, you’ll find your Q4 snowball sweet spot and know exactly how to handle it in the future.

 *This post was updated for 2021

 Now, I’d love to hear from you.
 What other tips and tricks do you employ in your business in order to make the most profits during Q4?
 Do you already have a plan in place?
 What does it look like?
 Comment below and let us all know.

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
-The package includes a 220+ page ebook, live webinar trainings throughout the year, and 4 special bonuses.
+The package includes a 275+ page ebook, monthly training videos, and 4 special bonuses.